YTokumaru/cmake_template/README.md

 ### Known Issues

 - Testing framework heavily uses macros, and is difficult to configure static analysis on the test files (It checks the expanded `#define` and outputs errors).
 Therefore, `cppcheck` and `clang-tidy` has deliberately been turn off for testing targets.
 CMake 2.27 seems to support the feature `SKIP_LINTING` which could help solve the issue in a more elegant way, but since cmake 2.27 is not widely distributed through `apt`, target compile properties has been modified in `tests/CMakeLists.txt`
-- Due to the issue where [ubuntu-latest runners have an incompatible combination of clang and libstdc++](https://github.com/actions/runner-images/issues/8659), so disabling linux CI until this is fixed
+- Due to the issue where [ubuntu-latest runners have an incompatible combination of clang and libstdc++](https://github.com/actions/runner-images/issues/8659), so using github action to setup the environment.
+When the issue is fixed, The code should compile without any configuration.

 ### Still having issues?
 Open a new issue and we will help you out!